hopsoft/composite_cache_store/README.md

 ### Eventually Consistent

-Layered caching techniques exhibit some of the same traits as distributed systems in that some layers may hold __stale data__ until their entries expire.
+Layered caching techniques exhibit some of the same traits as distributed systems because inner layers may hold onto __stale data__ until their entries expire.
-Be sure to __configure inner layers with shorter lifetimes__.
+__Be sure to configure inner layers with shorter lifetimes__.

-Note that this behavior is similar to the [`race_condition_ttl`](https://api.rubyonrails.org/classes/ActiveSupport/Cache/Store.html#method-i-fetch-label-Options) option in `ActiveSupport::Cache::Store` which helps avoid race conditions whenever multiple threads/processes attempt to write to the same cache entry simultaneously.
+Note that this behavior is also similar to the [`race_condition_ttl`](https://api.rubyonrails.org/classes/ActiveSupport/Cache/Store.html#method-i-fetch-label-Options) option in `ActiveSupport::Cache::Store` which helps avoid race conditions whenever multiple threads/processes attempt to write to the same cache entry simultaneously.

 #### Gotchas

-- __Data consistency__: it's possible to end up with inconsistent or stale data
+- __Data consistency__ - it's possible to end up with inconsistent or stale data
-- __Over-caching__: caching too much can lead to increased memory usage and even slower performance
+- __Over-caching__ - caching too much can lead to increased memory usage and even slower performance
-- __Bugs/Testing__: difficult bugs can be introduced with sophisticated caching techniques
+- __Bugs/Testing__ - difficult bugs can be introduced with sophisticated caching techniques

 ## Sponsors